 Optimize your post for a keyword with search volume

-Include a call to action to check out Marketplace listing or vendor profile.
+Include a call to action to check out Marketplace listing or partner profile.
 This should be the only place that promotion takes place.
 Two to three sentences with a link.
 You may include an Urchin Tracking Module (UTM) tagged link for tracking.

 Title: Something eye-catching and compelling that includes your target keyword